icrto/xML/README.md

 - [ ] update keras version
 - [ ] results on imagenet16
 - [ ] update synthetic dataset generation script

+## Contact Info

+If you wish to know more about this project, do not hesitate to contact me at icrtto@gmail.com or to open an issue.